ctavan/node-getenv/README.md

 ### env.boolish(name, [fallback])

 Return as boolean.
-Allows true/false/1/0 as valid values.
+Allows true/false/1/0/y/n/Y/N as valid values.

-### env.array(name, [type], [fallback])
+### env.array(name, [type], [fallback], [separator])

-Split value of the environment variable at each comma and return the resulting array where each value has been typecast according to the `type` parameter.
-An array can be provided as `fallback`.
+Split value of the environment variable at each comma (default) and return the resulting array where each value has been typecast according to the `type` parameter.
+An array can be provided as `fallback` and a regular expression can be provided as `separator` in case commas don't fit.

 ### env.multi({spec})